josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🧠_assessment_and_differential.md

 > **Aha.
 It was them.**

-Possible villains are plentiful:
+Possible explanations are plentiful:

-- Treasury;
-- ministers;
+- acute affordability pressure;
-- Army Command;
-- MOD finance;
+- Treasury or MOD budget architecture;
-- procurement;
-- previous governments;
+- Army-level prioritisation;
+- inherited spending commitments;
-- modernisation programmes;
+- modernisation;
-- contractors;
+- accumulated force-generation pressure;
-- strategic overreach;
+- competing strategic commitments;
+- information loss;
-- bureaucracy.
+- governance failure;

-Several may have contributed.
+- some combination of all of the above.

 None should be convicted because they were standing nearest the budget when the music stopped.

-This node therefore does a different job from [🔬 Tests And Investigations](./🔬_tests_and_investigations.md).
+This node therefore does a different job from [`🔬_tests_and_investigations.md`](./🔬_tests_and_investigations.md).

 `🔬` asks: